changsukang/k8s_cloud_templates/README.md

-## Terraform templated for Kubernetes on AWS, GCP, and Azure
+## Terraform templates for Kubernetes on AWS, GCP, and Azure
 ### AWS
 * provider.tf
   * declare these scripts run on AWS